mavlink/MAVSDK-docs/en/examples/follow_me.md

 /**
   ********************************************************************************************
   ********************************************************************************************
-  Important note: Boost isn't a dependency for DroneCore library.
+  Important note: Boost isn't a dependency for the Dronecode SDK library.
   We're using Boost::Asio in this example ONLY to simulate asynchronous Fake location provider.
   Applications on platforms Android, Windows, Apple, etc should make use of their platform-specific Location Provider in place of FakeLocationProvider.